andyhorn/flutter_resizable_container/README.md

 ## Features

-Build a UI with one or as many `ResizableContainer`s as you want, even nesting them for fully customizable interfaces.
+* Nest as many `ResizableContainer`s as you want

-Each child can be given unbounded flexibility (within the available space) _or_ constrained with a _maximum_ and/or _minimum_ size (in logical pixels).
+* Configure each child's initial size, minimum size, and/or maximum size
+* Customize the width and color of the divider(s) between children

 ## Getting started